Using the H5P Interactive Video Tool

 3. In the H5P tool, click Add Content.

 You can add a video from an external link or upload one from your computer.
-For the purpose of this guide, we'll use a Youtube video from an external link.
-H5P supports a lot of different video streaming sites, and you can experiment with your own footage too.
+For the purpose of this guide, we will use a Youtube video from an external link.
+H5P supports many different video streaming sites, and allows you to also experiment with your own footage.

 When you select the Interactive Video content type, the main Interactive Video Editor area will appear.
 Creating the interactive video object is done entirely in this screen, in your browser.

-1. Click the box with the grey dashed border under Add a Video.
+1. Click the box with the (+) plus sign to add a video.

 3. Click Insert to add your video to the H5P object.